-For media inquiries, please contact executive director, Aaron Hamlin (Contact E-mail).
+For media inquiries, please contact our Director of Operations and Programs, Caitlyn Alley Peña (Contact E-mail).

 See our press releases.

 Where's the Competition? — Learn why your options are limited and how elections can be more competitive.

 Why the Extreme Candidates? — Learn why we're likely to have candidates like Trump rather than moderates for the general election.

 Why Do We Have Only Two Parties? — Learn about Duverger's Law and how the US system encourages two parties.

 How Can We Fix the Wasted Vote Fear? — Learn why voters fear wasting their vote on independents and third parties and how do we fix it.

 Why Isn't My Candidate Debating? — Learn about the debate system and how it can be fixed.